natalieagus/50002-2022/_problemset/problemset2.md

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 $$Y = \bar{A}\bar{B}\bar{C} + \bar{A}BC + A \bar{B} C+ AB\bar{C}$$
-<br><br>This expression can be computed easily after you create a truth table first out of the ROM.
+This expression can be computed easily after you create a truth table first out of the ROM.
 </p></div><br>